 Image credit: Fashion Revolution

-To cut a long story short, the picture is not pretty.
-And as much as technology is moving fast - creating new fabrics, using 3D printing, creating software that enables you to try on clothes before you buy them online - unfortunately the negative impact doesn’t seem to reverse fast enough.
-Often the new developments are hard to access or too expensive even for the big brands to accommodate.
+There are many advancements in technology that can be used in the industry - creating new fabrics, using 3D printing, creating software that enables you to try on clothes before you buy them online.
+Unfortunately often the new developments are hard to access or too expensive even for the big brands to accommodate.
 That’s why we believe that change needs to be implemented in other ways as well – we need to change the way we design products and we need to change the way we consume them.

 This is where we start.
 We know that sometimes you will actually need new clothes.
 We also know that you like to look good and feel good.
 We are aware that your lifestyle changes constantly as well – you have a new job, you change social groups, you create a family.
 So we wanted to create clothes that would suit all of the above and yet wouldn’t harm the environment.
 We wanted to create clothes that last and can be worn a number of times, while looking different every time.
 We wanted to create clothes that would make you forget about the 10 new fast fashion pieces that you are now tempted to buy and will help you help the environment by buying less and consuming better.